pledgcorporate/ecard-woocommerce/README.txt

 == Changelog ==

 = 2.2 =
-* Add Installment and deferred repayment schedule on checkoutpage
+* API call to display deadlines and fees on the checkout page.

 = 2.1 =
 * Cancel URL has been modified to redirect to checkout page.